 Ah, writing … that elusive skill.
 For all the advice and helpful books on the market, there is little substitute for developing the skill through practice and experience.
 But not everyone has the time, and even experienced writers can struggle to find the right words.

-In this episode of A BETTER PEACE, Jennifer Keene and Mike Neiberg discuss various tips on writing, especially history and other scholarship.
+In this episode of A BETTER PEACE, Jennifer Keene and Michael Neiberg discuss various tips on writing, especially history and other scholarship.
 How does one craft a good thesis?
 Or deliver a great hook in the introduction?
 Or develop those ‘wow’ moments that leave a lasting impression on the reader?

-Jennifer Keene is Dean of Wilkinson College of Arts, Humanities, and Social Sciences and a specialist in American military experience during World War I. Mike Neiberg is the Chair of War Studies at the U.S. Army War College.
+Jennifer Keene is Dean of Wilkinson College of Arts, Humanities, and Social Sciences and a specialist in American military experience during World War I. Michael Neiberg is the Chair of War Studies at the U.S. Army War College.
 The views expressed in this presentation are those of the speakers and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.